 LILIAN A. MAULE.

 55, Culmington Road, Ealing, W.

 We have pleasure in publishing the above letter.
-Our representative on the occasion of the meeting understood Miss Maule to say that she was "with the promoters"; it appears that she was with them, but not of them, a fact upon which we heartily conwe did not say Miss Maule was "representing" the Midwives' Institute, but "of the Midwives' Institute."
-We hear on good authority that the Matrons who form the Sectional Committee on Nursing at the Midwives' Protivity more the color Matron and the Midwives' Institute were the only Matrons consulted collectively as to the scheme of the proposed Society.]
+Our representative on the occasion of the meeting understood Miss Maule to say that she was "with the promoters"; it appears that she was with them, but not of them, a fact upon which we heartily congratulate her.
+In reference to the Midwives' Institute, we did not say Miss Maule was "representing" the Midwives' Institute, but "of the Midwives' Institute."
+We hear on good authority that the Matrons who form the Sectional Committee on Nursing at the Midwives' Institute were the only Matrons consulted collectively as to the scheme of the proposed Society.]